-A DSS prediction model report includes a tab for Subpopulation analysis.
+A Dataiku prediction model report includes a panel for Subpopulation analysis.
 In the same way we would do for a partial dependence plot, we need to choose one variable to compute the analysis.

 Both categorical and numeric variables can be used to define subpopulations.
 After selecting a variable, in the first column, we find all of the unique values or modalities in the dataset.
 The table makes it easy to compare the overall performance of the model to the performance for each subgroup, across various metrics.
 We can always add more metrics to the default list.

 If we had chosen a numeric variable instead of a categorical one, we would find the distribution divided into bins.
 The blue bars represent the percentage of values belonging to that category.